 Brewing kombucha is easy and only requires a few basic ingredients.
 The primary kombucha fermentation consists of four ingredients – Tea, Sugar, Water, and a SCOBY.
 If you have all four, you’re ready to start making kombucha.
-From here, the recipe is simple; we’ll make sweet tea, add the SCOBY, and allow it to ferment at room temperature.
+From here, the recipe is simple; we’ll make sweet tea, add the SCOBY, and allow it to ferment at room temperature (75-85°F).
 The standard kombucha recipe is for a one-gallon batch.
-If you’re simply looking for this recipe, here is where you will find how to brew a gallon of kombucha and how to brew a gallon of jun kombucha.
+If you need the recipe, here is where you will find it how to make a gallon of kombucha or how to make a gallon of jun kombucha.
 Otherwise, let’s go over the proper amounts and ratios needed to brew kombucha tea.

 Kombucha Starter Tea Ratio

 How much starter tea do you need to brew kombucha?
 When brewing kombucha, the most important rule of thumb is the sweet tea to starter tea ratio.
 The sweet tea to kombucha starter tea ratio is 9:1 or 90% sweet tea to 10% kombucha starter tea.
 Obviously, this applies to both the standard imperial measurement and the metric system.
 By adding 10% kombucha starter tea, your kombucha brew should be inoculated with enough beneficial bacteria and yeast for a successful brew.
 It also helps by bringing down the pH of your kombucha to safe levels.
 If you don’t fully understand the relation between pH and kombucha, see our quick guide to kombucha pH.
 To figure out how much to use, find the total batch size and times it by 10%.
 The remaining amount will be the amount of sweet tea needed.